Microscopic origin of quantum supersonic phenomenon in one dimension: Abstract

 \section{Abstract}

-Using the Bethe ansatz (BA) solution, we rigorously determine non-equilibrium dynamics of quantum flutter and revival of an injected impurity with a large initial momentum $Q$ into the one-dimensional (1D) interacting bosonic medium.
-We show that two types of BA excited eigenstates drastically dominate the oscillation nature of the quantum flutter with a periodicity which is simply given by the charge and spin dressed energies $\varepsilon_{\rm c,s}(0)$ at zero quasi-momentum $\tau_{\rm QF} = 2\pi/(|\varepsilon_{\rm c}(0)|- |\varepsilon_{\rm s}(0)|)$.
-While we also determine quantum revival dynamics with a larger periodicity $\tau_{L} = L/\left(v_{\rm c}(Q-k^*)-v_{\rm s}(k^*)\right)$ than $\tau_{\rm QF}$, revealing the quantum reflection of excitations induced by the periodic boundary conditions of a finite length $L$.
-Here $v_{\rm c,s}$ are the sound velocities of charge and spin excitations, respectively, and $k^*$ is determined by the rapidity of the impurity.
-Our results reveals a microscopic origin of quantum supersonic phenomenon and shed light on quantum magnon metrology for a measure of the gravitational force.
+Using the Bethe ansatz (BA), we rigorously obtain non-equilibrium dynamics of an impurity with a large initial momentum $Q$ in the one-dimensional (1D) interacting bosonic medium.
+We show that magnon and exciton-like states obtained from the BA equations drastically determine the oscillation nature of the quantum flutter with the periodicity given by $\tau_{\rm QF} = 2\pi/(|\varepsilon_{\rm c}(0)|- |\varepsilon_{\rm s}(0)|)$.
+Where the charge and spin dressed energies $\varepsilon_{\rm c,s}(0)$ are precisely given by the thermodynamical BA equations.
+While we further find a persistent revival dynamics of the impurity with a larger periodicity $\tau_{L} = L/\left(v_{\rm c}(Q-k^*)-v_{\rm s}(k^*)\right)$ than $\tau_{\rm QF}$, manifesting a quantum reflection induced by the periodic boundary conditions of a finite length $L$, here $v_{\rm c,s}$ are the sound velocities of charge and spin excitations, respectively, and $k^*$ is a characteristic momentum of the impurity to the Fermi point.
+Finally, we study the application of such a magnon impurity as a quantum resource for measuring the gravitational force.

 \paragraph{Introduction.}